mckenzie-maidl/data5100-climate-agriculture/README.md

 Contains data files on climate and apples before they were cleaned.

 ##### Apple Data
-The following dataset is from the United States Department of Agriculture Census of Agriculture for Washinton state (multiple years, collected from PDF formats of census reports):
+The following dataset is from the United States Department of Agriculture Census of Agriculture for Washington state (multiple years, collected from PDF formats of census reports):
 - apple_production_farms: apple trees and farm counts by year for Washington state

 The following datasets are each from the United States Department of Agriculture National Agricultural Statistics Service: